Amtrix/fpt-max-cut/README.md

     -num-edges-hi
     Respectively, the lower and upper bound on the number of edges for the generated graphs.
 Should be between 0 and 16*(num_nodes)

 Flags for benchmark current kernelization performance:
+    -support-weighted-result
+    If the resulting graph is allowed to be weighted -- allows further reduciton in terms of number of vertices/edges.

     -print-kernalized-graph [output-file-path]
     Outputs kernelized graph.
 NOT IN USE RIGHT NOW!